These Women Wrote A Children's Book For Grown-Ass Men, & You're Going To Want To Buy It

 Advertisement

 Ultimately, the co-authors hope Where Does Your Penis Belong? will be "part of a thousand pieces that leads to change," as Simon put it.
 In addition to starting a dialogue, the book will also make a more concrete impact on the problem of sexual misconduct.
-One hundred percent of the sales proceeds for Where Does My Penis Belong? will be donated to RAINN, the US anti-sexual violence organisation (UK release TBC).
+One hundred percent of the sales proceeds for Where Does My Penis Belong?, which retails for $24.95, will be donated to RAINN.
+Consider getting a copy for your friends, too.

 You may see more work from the co-authors soon.
-After this experience, Simon and Murray agree that they'd consider tackling another children's book about a grown-up topic in the future.
+After this experience, Simon and Murray agree that they'd considering tackling another children's book about an grown-up topic in the future.

 Read These Stories Next: